delfick/photons/modules/README.rst

 See full documentation at https://photons.delfick.com

-Example scripts can be found in the ``examples`` folder in this respository.
+Example scripts can be found in the ``examples`` folder in this repository.